bigtreetech/OctoBTT/README.md

 ## Notes
 > 1. Because the serial port delay is long, the background has blocked the serial port connection, we only use the USB automatic connection
 > 2. It is recommended to run with Marlin firmware.
 Currently there may be some unknown problems due to non-marlin firmware
+> 3. If you want to use octoprint online , you can use the network cable to connect to the router.

 ## Contribute